Code-Institute-Submissions/Lomasney-Motors/README.md

 - Footer Link - Phone number
 This link should prompt the user to make a call to the phone number provided.
-The test carried out was successful and the link will prompt the user to make a call if they wish.
+The test carried out was successful and the link will prompt the user to make a call, if they wish.

 **General**
 - _Check alt text appears for all images_